“What does logic have to do with theology?” That was the question asked to me by a friend as we were leaving her house for dinner.

 It is a good question, and I would expect nothing less from the friend who had asked it.
-I’m hoping that one who asks such a questions would enjoy hearing a response.
-And this is not just a question those outside of Christianity would have.
-I would expect only a few people could provide a well-reasoned answer to the same question in any given congregation on a Sunday morning.
+Its not just a question those outside of Christianity would have.
+I would expect only a few people could provide a well-reasoned answer in any given congregation on a Sunday morning.
 So, let me attempt a brief reply.
-I consider myself a problem solver and I know the best way to tackle any problem is to understand what you are addressing clearly.
-When it comes to questions like this, the first step is to define terms (sometimes just doing that can give you an answer).
+I know the best way to tackle any problem is to understand what you are addressing clearly.
+The first step is to define terms (sometimes just doing that can give you an answer).
 Let’s hear what the Oxford Dictionary has to say:

 Logic: “Reasoning conducted or assessed according to strict principles of validity.”